Oostende railway station: Kusttram

-Ostend is a major hub on the Kusttram which is the coastal tramway run by De Lijn.
+Ostend is a major hub on the Kusttram, which is the coastal tramway run by De Lijn.

-Cycling

-To encourage cycling the station has an extensive number of cycling racks.

 Former ferries

 Regie voor Maritiem Transport used to run services connecting to the Port of Dover connecting with Network SouthEast trains from Dover Western Docks to London Victoria and London Charing Cross stations.
 These ceased in 1994.
-In the past ferries operated to Folkestone Harbour connecting with Folkestone Harbour station boat trains to London Victoria and London Charing Cross.
+In the past, ferries operated to Folkestone Harbour connecting with Folkestone Harbour station boat trains to London Victoria and London Charing Cross.